LatticeX-Foundation/Rosetta/doc/DEPLOYMENT.md

 After Installing Rosetta, we can test whether it works or not.
 We can do this by building a demo of the [millionaire problem][millionaire-problem]. `Rosetta` uses a 3-party `MPC` model that requires the deployment of three computing nodes, which can be deployed on real multiple machines or be simulated in s single machine with multi-processes.

 > `Rosetta` is based on TensorFlow.
-And currently, we does NOT support its distributed execution model.
+Currently, it only supports non-distributed graph execution.

 ### Example